ntzyz/nano-player/README.md

     showProgressBar: true,      // Optional, show progress bar or not
     showLyrics: true,           // Optional, show lyrics or not
     enableBlur: true,           // Optional, enable the blur effect or not
-    renderMode: 'canvas',       // Optional, both dom and canvas can be used to display the visualizer.
     playList: [
         {
             url: 'STYX HELIX.aac',      // Required, URL of the song.